The Grammar of Transformers: A Systematic Review of Interpretability Research on Syntactic Knowledge in Language Models: Introduction

+The specific goals for this review are twofold: (i) mapping the landscape of research on syntactic knowledge in TLMs (what has been done and how; what remains to be done), and (ii) summarizing what is currently known about syntactic knowledge in TLMs.

-Our work builds on six previous reviews on similar topics: \citet{Limisiewicz:Maracek:2020,Linzen:Baroni:2020, Kulmizev:Nivre:2021,chang:bergen:2023,Milliere:2024, lopezotal:etal:2025}.
-These reviews found that modern LMs, mainly Transformer-based architectures, acquire rich syntactic representations early during pretraining \citep{chang:bergen:2023}, localize much of this information in their middle layers, and encode at least some syntactic relations via specialized attention heads and groups of neurons \citep{lopezotal:etal:2025}.
-The reviews also point out limitations, including reliance on surface-level heuristics, lexical sensitivity, and challenges with rare constructions and subtle distinctions \citep{Kulmizev:Nivre:2021,Linzen:Baroni:2020}.
+Our work builds on six previous reviews with overlapping content: \citet{Limisiewicz:Maracek:2020}, \citet{Linzen:Baroni:2020}, \citet{Kulmizev:Nivre:2021}, \citet{chang:bergen:2023}, \citet{Milliere:2024}, and \citet{lopezotal:etal:2025}.
+These reviews found that modern LMs acquire rich syntactic representations early during pretraining \citep{chang:bergen:2023}, localize much of this information in their middle layers, and encode at least some syntactic relations via specialized attention heads and groups of neurons \citep{lopezotal:etal:2025}.
+The reviews also point out limitations of TLMs, including reliance on surface-level heuristics, lexical sensitivity, and challenges with rare constructions and subtle distinctions \citep{Kulmizev:Nivre:2021,Linzen:Baroni:2020}.
 While valuable, these prior reviews are largely narrative and interpretive.
-We aim at providing a more descriptive, quantitative, and transparent mapping between the available evidence and the conclusions.
+In contrast, we provide a quantitative and systematic synthesis of the literature with the aim of offering a transparent mapping between the available evidence and the conclusions, an approach that is increasingly necessary given the scale and methodological heterogeneity of the knowledge accumulated in recent years.